rossiyareich/LearnOpenGL/README.md

 # LearnOpenGL
-A project for learning OpenGL
+A project for learning OpenGL, ref https://learnopengl.com/